-This case can easily take a full 50- or 75-five-minute class if students share their flowcharts and the instructor has the class as a group develop the two flowcharts on the board.
-This, however, is a good exercise for students to be involved in, as they learn that flowcharts for even seemingly simple processes may be more difficult to develop than they thought.
+The duration of teaching this case can range from 50 minutes to a 75-five-minute class discussion, if students share their flowcharts and the instructor divides the class into groups to develop the two flowcharts on the classroom board.

+This is a good exercise for students to be involved in as they learn that flowcharts, even for seemingly simple processes, may be more difficult to develop than they thought.